-KAPA Library Quantification Kits for Illumina platforms are recommended for qPCR-based quantification of libraries generated using the KAPA HyperPrep workflow.
+KAPA Library Quantification Kits for Illumina platforms are recommended for qPCR-based quantification of libraries generated using the KAPA HyperPlus workflow.
 Libraries may also be quantified using a Qubit Fluorometer and the Qubit dsDNA HS Assay Kit.

 The proportion of fragmented DNA that is successfully converted to adapter-ligated molecules decreases as input is reduced.
-When starting library construction with >100 ng fragmented DNA, 25 - 50% of input DNA is typically converted to adapter-ligated molecules, whereas conversion rates range between 1% and 25% for libraries constructed from 100 pg - 100 ng DNA.
+Table 6 summarizes the expected conversion rates for different DNA input ranges.
 These figures apply to high-quality DNA, and may be lower for DNA of lower quality, e.g., FFPE samples.
-Workflows with additional bead-based cleanups or size selection prior to adapter ligation are likely to result in a lower yield of adapter-ligated molecules.
+Workflows with additional cleanups or size selection prior to adapter ligation are also likely to result in a lower yield of adapter-ligated molecules.